Application deadline: Extended until May 1, 2024 by midnight EDT

 This award is to help support talented mid‐career women or under‐represented gender or ethnic minority achieve academic promotion.
 The award(s) are open to all current ANMS members who are Faculty > 5 years post terminal training (postdoc or fellowship).
 Eligible ANMS members are invited to self-nominate.

 The award funds can be used to support salary or travel for a mini‐sabbatical or professional development leave or bridge funding between grants to start or complete research projects.
-The recipient must attend the 2023 Annual ANMS meeting (August 11-13, 2023 in Austin, Texas) to receive the award.
+The recipient must attend the 2024 Annual ANMS meeting in Baltimore, Maryland, July 26-28, 2024 to receive the award.
 The award will fund 1 grant for $20,000.

 The Application can be downloaded at url below and will need to include: